About Spark SQL¶

 Warning

-Joining on fields with many matching values is slow.
-The query processor in Spark SQL finds the match between each possible pair of matching values and the number of pairs goes up by the product of the matching duplicates in each table.
+Joining on fields with many matching values can be slow and can introduce skew.
+Spark SQL finds the match between each possible pair of matching values and the number of pairs goes up by the product of the matching duplicates in each table.

 Joining two tables with 1 million records in each table, where each record in one table matches only 1 record in the other will result in 1 million pairs.